-My chocolate pound cake.
 What a good friend Linda Rogers Weiss is, to cook from my books, and take gorgeous photos, and send them to me, and let me share them.
-I love her book, “Seasoned in the Kitchen”, which you can order if you click HERE.
+I love her book, “Seasoned in the Kitchen”, which you can order from Amazon.

 This is my very favorite chocolate cake, and while it is too wonderful to save for Valentine’s Day only, it makes for an especially good choice if you want to bake something to share with lots of people on Valentine’s Day Weekend.
 Pound cake works equally well for “It Snowed!”
 Or “You did it!”
 Or, “Thank you for being so _______!” and “I appreciate how you ________!”
 We don’t need to wait till next February 14th to express love, appreciation, gratitude, or kindness, do we, now?

 On this love-centered day and moving forward, let’s broadcast love.
 Let’s plant it and cultivate it.
 Let’s share cake or candy, cards or notes, hearts or flowers, smiles or jokes, simple kind greetings, looks and words.
 My friend Denise Vivaldo said it well in her Valentine’s post linked above: